 The tuition and fees charge for all students is payable in full before the first day of classes unless the student enrolls in the Direct Cost Three Payment Plan through the Bursar's Office.
 The fee to enroll in the plan is \$25.00 per term.
-Enrollment in the Direct Cost Three Payment Plan must be completed by August 10, 2013.
+Enrollment in the Direct Cost Three Payment Plan must be completed by August 11, 2014.
 Fees are subject to change at the discretion of the Institute.

 Tuition for the baccalaureate degree is based on 12 terms of residence regardless of unit load each term or if a student completes graduation requirements a term(s) early.
 The 12 term tuition requirement is separate from and in addition to any other degree requirements.
+Official study abroad programs listed in the Catalog fulfill one term of the 12 term requirement.